BitByLogics/BitByLogics/README.md

 A cozy, progression driven experience focused on island expansion and player creativity.
 Everything from crafting, decoration and automation is designed with depth and polish in mind!

+<i>See a feature you like?
+Or a set of features you like?
+Reach out!
+I may be willing to license/sell portions of the codebase.</i>

 🔗 [Stay Up To Date On Discord →](https://discord.gg/Q5qucdXbxw)

 ---